 DOP Merit System

-Certain provisions within the DOP's legislative rules and policies are applicable only to classified positions and are not applicable to classified-exempt positions.
+Certain provisions in the DOP's legislative rules and policies apply only to classified positions and not to classified-exempt positions.
+However, certain policies, rules, and benefits pertain to classified and classified-exempt employees.

 The following chart details the types of positions and benefits or regulations applicable to each.